Skip to main content

 Lowest priority

-When a component cannot be loaded because of another instance of the same component located at a higher priority level, it is given the Overloaded status.
-The loaded component has the Overloading status.
+When a component cannot be loaded because of another instance of the same component located at a higher priority level, both get a specific status: the non-loaded component is given the Overloaded status, while the loaded component has the Overloading status.

 You declare a local component in the dependencies.json file in the following way: